Joints tightened: Joints of flats

 \subsection{Acknowledgments}

 YZ thanks Boris Bukh for hosting him during a visit at CMU in February 2018 and for discussions that eventually led to \cref{sec:higher-dimension}.
 We thank Ben Lund for sharing with us his independent results that improve the constant in \cref{thm:joints} to $C_d = 1$.
-After sharing our initial draft of the paper, we have learned that Tony Carbery and Marina Iliopoulou have independently proved Theorem 4.2 (without specifying an explicit constant) using a different technique.
-We also thank Adam Sheffer and Ruixiang Zhang for comments on the initial draft of the paper.
+After sharing our initial draft of the paper, we have learned that Tony Carbery and Marina Iliopoulou \cite{CI20} have independently proved Theorem 4.2 (without specifying an explicit constant) using a different technique.
+We thank Adam Sheffer and Ruixiang Zhang for comments on the initial draft of the paper, and the anonymous referee for a careful reading and helpful comments.

 Yu was supported by the MIT Undergraduate Research Opportunities Program.
 Zhao was supported by NSF Award DMS-1764176, the MIT Solomon Buchsbaum Fund, and a Sloan Research Fellowship.